Lamps

 Burned out lamps

-Different lighting fixtures use different lamps; but each one has very specific requirements for size, shape and type of light.
+Different lighting fixtures use different lamps; but each one has very specific requirements for size, shape, and type of light.

-Because there are different manufacturers of lamps that each need to fit specific fixtures; lamps can have codes set by American National Standards Institute (ANSI).
+Because there are different manufacturers of lamps that each need to fit specific fixtures; lamps can have codes set by the American National Standards Institute (ANSI).

 Would you be able to tell the difference between these lamps if they weren't next to each other?

 Most theatre-style lamps have the ANSI code printed directly on their base.
-Generally there are too many ANSI codes for you to remember what they all mean; but if you use a similar inventory constantly, you’ll quickly get to know the commonly used lamps in your theatre.
+Generally, there are too many ANSI codes for you to remember what they all mean; but if you use a similar inventory constantly, you'll quickly get to know the commonly used lamps in your theatre.

 Bases are available in an array of styles as well as sizes.
 While 'medium screw bases' are typical for the home; because theatrical instruments require specific alignment and placement of the filament; most industry lamps use either pre-focus bases (that twist and lock into place) or a type of bi-pin base.